felikeys/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that returns the legth of a string
+a function that prints a string